Success You Can Measure.

 JBM Global School, Noida

-Explored how biotechnology and artificial intelligence accelerate vaccine development by comparing COVID-19 and HIV approaches.
-The study analyzed mRNA, viral vector, and protein subunit vaccines, highlighting AI’s role in antigen prediction, mutation tracking, and clinical optimization, demonstrating how interdisciplinary innovation can significantly improve vaccine design and global healthcare outcomes.
+Explored how biotechnology and AI accelerate vaccine development by comparing COVID-19 and HIV approaches, analyzing mRNA, viral vector, and protein subunit vaccines, and highlighting AI’s role in antigen prediction, mutation tracking, and optimizing vaccine design for improved healthcare outcomes.

 Research Topic